 There are certain obstacles which sometimes hinder the process of communication, making it less useful for the sender as well as the receiver.
 These barriers are categorised under three groups.
 Let us understand these in detail below:

-- Barriers Involving Words: Words play an essential role in the process of communication.
+Words play an essential role in the process of communication.
 Any disturbance or distraction in the way a message is presented may lead to miscommunication.
 Following are the different types of communication barriers related to words:

 - Language: It is a medium of communication.
 If the sender is making excessive use of technical terms, it will become difficult for the receiver to understand the message clearly.

-- Ambiguity and Overuse of Abstractions: Even if the message is presented in a non-realistic or vague context involving a lot of abstractions, the receiver won’t be able to connect with the idea properly.
+- Ambiguity and Overuse of Abstractions: Even if the message is presented in a non-realistic or vague context involving a lot of notions, the receiver won’t be able to connect with the idea properly.

-- Barriers Involving People’s Background: People belong to different backgrounds, i.e., culture, education level, gender, etc. These attributes majorly affect the efficiency of the communication process.
+People belong to different backgrounds, i.e., culture, education level, gender, etc. These attributes majorly affect the efficiency of the communication process.
 It involves the following related obstacles:

-- Attitudinal Differences: At times, people are resistant to understand or change their mind, when they have set their views about a particular topic.
+- Attitudinal Differences: At times, people are resistant to understand or change their mind when they have set their views about a particular topic.
 Their attitude obstructs meeting the purpose of the communication.

 - Demographic Differences: The difference in age, generation, gender, status, tradition, etc., creates a lack of understanding among people and thus, hinders the process of communication.